christinej697/Investment-App/README.md

-# Investment-App
+<h1 align = "center"> Investment Web Application: StockSmart </h1>
-Main Contributors: Yuehchen Tsou and Christine Johnson
+_Main Contributors: Yuehchen Tsou and Christine Johnson
 <br>This directory contains code for the StockSmart website application.
 The application is being created as a capstone project for Montana State University.
 The main code for the application is written in Python using the Flask framework and html to format the website.
-SQL is used for data manipulation.
+SQL is used for data manipulation. _

 # Table of Contents
 1. [Technologies Used](#Technologies)
 2. [Project's Main Functions](#Three)